In most successful technology sales, executing the necessary components is critical. A typical sale usually contains five major steps. These include:

 The Diligence Phase

-Once the marketing phase ends, the M&A process generally becomes more formal.
+Once the marketing phase ends, the process generally becomes more formal.
 At this stage, it is clear to the seller, which buyers are still interested, and a range of valuations and deal structure for the transaction becomes more apparent.
 The seller and their advisor can create a shortlist in which they selects only the buyers that are approved to continue with the process.

-Once the winning bid is determined, the acquirer and the seller have to begin a complex negotiation phase that will hand over the business.
+Once the winning bid is determined, the acquirer and the seller have to begin a negotiation phase that will hand over the business.

 Purchase and sale agreement

 The purchase and sale agreement (PSA) is the settlement of the entire sale as followed within the boundaries of the original Letter of Intent (LOI).

 A traditional service agreement is when the seller will provide transitional support to the buyer.
 This can include, but is not limited to accounting, human resources, and other management positions.